Robert Durst

-Robert Alan Durst (April 12, 1943 – January 10, 2022) was an American convicted murderer, suspected serial killer, and real estate heir.
+Robert Alan Durst (April 12, 1943 – January 10, 2022) was an American convicted murderer, serial killer and real estate heir.
 The eldest son of New York City real estate magnate Seymour Durst, he garnered attention as a suspect in the unsolved 1982 disappearance of his first wife, Kathleen "Kathie" McCormack; the 2000 murder of his longtime friend, Susan Berman; and the 2001 killing of neighbor Morris Black.

-Acquitted of murdering Black in 2003, Durst did not face further legal action until his participation in the 2015 documentary miniseries The Jinx led to him being charged with Berman's murder.
+Acquitted of murdering neighbor Morris Black in 2003, Durst did not face further legal action until his participation in the 2015 documentary miniseries The Jinx led to him being charged with Berman's murder.
 Durst was convicted in 2021 and sentenced to life imprisonment without parole.
 He was also charged with McCormack's murder shortly after his sentencing but died in 2022 before a trial could begin.
 Durst's conviction for Berman's murder was automatically vacated upon his death because his appeal was still pending.